 - Project proposal: by October 27, I ask you to submit a two-page summary (minimum) of your proposed project activities.
 Begin with a project title, the team members and their roles, and a one to two sentence description of the project that gets to the heart of what you intend to study.
 Then elaborate the project with an overview of the area your team intends to study and the direction you intend to pursue, along with a preliminary description of your methodology or approach, including any data you intend to use and how you will collect it (if not publicly available).
-You must include a working bibliography of related work that either connects to your proposed line of work or which you intend to draw from when conducting your study. - For now, we will reserve the last class of the semester, December 8th, for a poster session of the class projects.
-Probably we will end up coordinating with other graduate classes on the exact timing, but I will expect you to produce a poster (and accompanying 5-minute commentary) highlighting your results.
-We will talk about guidelines for a good poster presentation as the date approaches. - During finals week, a conference-style writeup of your results will be due.
-The length of the writeup is not as important as the quality of the writeup (but plan on roughly 10-15 pages in double-columned format may be appropriate).
+You must include a working bibliography of related work that either connects to your proposed line of work or which you intend to draw from when conducting your study. - For now, we will reserve the last two classes of the semester, December 8th and December 10th, for presentations of the class projects.
+I will expect you to produce (pre-recorded videos will be acceptable) a ten-minute presentation highlighting your results.
+We will talk about guidelines for good presentations as the end of the semester approaches. - During finals week, a conference-style writeup of your results will be due.
+The length of the writeup is not as important as the quality of the writeup (but plan on roughly 8-12 pages in single-columned format).
 We will talk about guidelines for a good paper as the end of the semester approaches.
-I will also give you a LaTeX template which I will ask you to use for your paper later in the course.
+I will also give you a LaTeX template which I will suggest (but not require) you to use for your paper later in the course.